Adolf Hyła: Copyright of his Divine Mercy image

-When on the instruction of Archbishop Karol Wojtyla, preparations began for the beatification of Faustyna Kowalska, Hyła donated the copyright of his painting to Kowalska's order of nuns, the Our Lady of Mercy convent in Kraków.
+When on the instruction of Archbishop Karol Wojtyła, preparations began for the beatification of Faustyna Kowalska, Hyła donated the copyright of his painting to Kowalska's order of nuns, the Our Lady of Mercy convent in Kraków.
 He wanted the revenue from the sale of his image to support Kowalska's beatification process.
 Hyła actually died before the process started.